nikkilocke/CodeFirstWebFramework/contentFiles/Api.md

 ##### Summary

-Parse a uri and return the ModuleInfor associated with it (or null if none).
+Parse a uri and return the ModuleInfo associated with it (or null if none).
 Sets filename to the proper relative filename (modulename/methodname.extension), stripping on VersionSuffix, and adding any defaults (home/default if uri is "/", for instance).

 ##### Parameters